JonesInForCode/interactive-comment-component/README.md

-# Interactive Comment Component Backend Server
+# Interactive Comment Component Frontend

 This is the frontend for the Interactive Comment Component project from frontend mentor.
 This project provides a full-stack CRUD (Create, Read, Update, Delete) functionality for managing comments.